-Whisk 2 cups of chilled plain whole milk yogurt in a bowl until creamy and smooth.
+Whisk 2 cups of chilled plain whole milk yogurt in a bowl using a wire whisk until creamy and smooth.

-Add ½ cup chilled whole (full-fat) milk and mix well.
+Add ½ cup chilled whole milk (full-fat milk) and mix well.

 Note – Some people do not mix yogurt with milk.
 In that case, you can replace it with chilled water.

-Add 4 tablespoon rose syrup, ¼ cup gulkand, sugar to taste, and 5-6 ice cubes and whisk until everything comes together.
+Add 4 tablespoon rose syrup, ¼ cup gulkand, 1 teaspoon sugar, and 5-6 ice cubes and whisk until everything comes together.

 Tip – If the lassi is thick for your liking, thin it down using more milk or water.

-Pour rose lassi in 2 serving glasses.
-Garnish with pistachio slivers and dried rose petals and serve chilled.
+Pour it in 2 serving glasses.
+Garnish with pistachio slivers and dried rose petals and serve rose lassi chilled.